01binary/zeroweb/src/articles/kalman-filter.md

 Kalman filter starts with an initial estimate, the uncertainty of this estimate, and an initial state of the system being measured.

-Each iteration, system state is corrected by the last measurement according to the ratio of estimate uncertainty to measurement uncertainty.
-The next estimate is then predicted by using the system model with the corrected state:
+Each iteration, the system state is corrected by the last measurement according to the ratio of estimate uncertainty to measurement uncertainty.

+The next estimate is then predicted by evaluating the system model with the corrected state:

 ```matlab
 % Initial estimate